Surely you've seen them in Bridal Magazines and on wedding sites.

 This covers you on so many levels.
 With that being said, you’re opening yourself up to being contacted by their potential clients in the future, so get ready to make an email template that talks about your experience with them (hopefully it’s a great one!).

 This is crucial because an experienced DJ makes all the difference on so many levels.
-Wedding DJs do a lot more than just press play, which is part of why this next questions is a little absurd.
+Wedding DJs do a lot more than just press play, which is part of why this next questions isn't a good one:

 How Long have you been DJing?

-This is so fraught with loopholes that it hurts my head to even think about it.
-For starters, most DJs are single-genre DJs (one type of music).
-That means they’ve been playing rare crate hip hop or psytrance their whole lives but don’t know a thing about any of the music you actually want at your wedding.
+This is so fraught with loopholes that it can boggle your mind.
+To begin with, most DJs are single-genre DJs (one type of music).
+That means they’ve been playing rare-crate hip hop or psytrance for years but might not know about any of the music you actually want at your wedding.

-Additionaly (and even worse) there are plenty of guys who got back into DJing when they wanted to make some extra money, and because they were DJs in college they’ve technically got 30 years experience (just not with the equipment or music LOL!)
-Be careful with this one.
-The worst “DJ” in the area has been a “DJ” since the 1980s.
+There are plenty of DJs who got back into DJing when they wanted to make some extra money outside of their real estate job, and because they were DJs in college they’ve technically got 30 years experience (just not with modern equipment or contemporary music).
+Be careful with this one because it can give you misleading answers.

 A better question to ask would be “What are some of your favorite songs and artists right now.”

 Why?
 It’s simple.
-If they can’t name anything that’s remotely familiar to you or your guests they might not be a good fit.
+If they can’t name anything that fits your vibe they might not be a good fit.
 You’ll also get to see how the feel about music and if they’re stuck in one genre.

-You can follow this up with questions about how they usually run their weddings, because that’s almost half of what a professional DJ is doing at your event anyway.
+You can follow this up with questions about how they usually run their weddings, because that’s almost half of what a professional DJ is doing at your event and it matters overall.

 What type of equipment do you use?